 The other kind of tooth-colored filling is known as a ceramic inlay or onlay, depending on how much of your tooth is being restored.
-It is made of the same advanced ceramic as porcelain veneers or a tooth-colored crown, and then is bonded to the tooth.
+It is made of the same advanced ceramic as porcelain veneers or a tooth-colored crown which are used to complete dental implants, and then is bonded to the tooth.
 It looks very much like your natural tooth enamel, and outperforms all other filling materials.

 An Attractive Smile with Tooth-Colored Fillings